Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 ![](assets/dog-api-test-results.jpeg)

-The page contains information about authorization, which parameters you can supply to the /breeds endpoint (in this case there are three), as well as the response data you’ll receive following a successful call.
+The page contains information about authorization, which parameters you can supply to the `/breeds` endpoint (in this case there are three), as well as the response data you’ll receive following a successful call.

 The most useful part of this page is the ‘Send a Test Request’ section.
 If you hit the orange ‘Send’ button, the API will generate a sample call with real data.

 ![](assets/dog-api-test.jpeg)

-The API URL, https://api.thedogapi.com/v1, you will use this in a moment.
+You will use the API URL, https://api.thedogapi.com/v1, in a moment.

 The response from the test API call looks like this: